GTK-lab/SpliCeAT/README.md

 # SpliCeAT: Integrated pipeline for detection and quantification of aberrant transcripts with novel splicing events

-This repository contains the following Snakemake pipelines and scripts [^1], to be run in this order:
+This repository contains the following Snakemake pipelines and scripts, to be run in this order:
 1. Differential splicing detection (`ds_detection`)
 2. Generation of augmented transcriptome (`augment_transcriptome`)
 3. Differential expression analysis (`de_analysis`)